 Mr. Hickes: Thank you, Mr. Speaker.
-I would like to direct my questions today to the Minister responsible for Nunavut Housing Corporation.
-I was going to ask the question to the Minister responsible for Qulliq Energy Corporation, but he's got such a nice tie on today, so I'll save that for a further opportunity.
+I would like to direct my question to the Minister responsible for Nunavut Housing Corporation.
+I was going to ask the question to the Minister responsible for the Qulliq Energy Corporation, but he's got such a nice tie on today, so I'll save that for a further opportunity.

-Mr. Speaker, back in November, I was asking questions to the Minister responsible for the Nunavut Housing Corporation on unit availability here in Iqaluit, and in the responses and some supplemental information has been shared with me from the minister's office, back in May of 2022, it is listed as 26 units, public housing units vacant or under repair, and in November, when I was questioning the minister, there were 132 staff housing units that were vacant or in need of repair.
+Mr. Speaker, back in November, I was asking questions to the Minister responsible for the Nunavut Housing Corporation on unit availability here in Iqaluit.
+In the responses and since some supplemental information has been shared with me from the minister's office, back in May 2022 it is listed as 26 public housing units vacant or under repair, and in November, when I was questioning the minister, there were 132 staff housing units that were vacant or in need of repair.

-I would just like to get an updated number from the minister on one; I find the number 26 public housing vacant and under repair, to be a very low number for the city the size of Iqaluit.
-During my recent election campaign, there seemed to be a lot more units that were vacant.
+I would just like to get an updated number from the minister on one; I find the number of 26 public housing units vacant and under repair, to me, it seems a very low number for a city the size of Iqaluit.
+During my recent election campaign, there seemed to be a lot more units that were vacant than that.
 I would just like to get an update from the minister on the total of the 132 staff housing units and 26 public housing units that were vacant or in need of repair.
 Thank you, Mr. Speaker.